Anne Taylor Summer Program

 Anne discovered The Leading Note Foundation (now OrKidstra) and its OrKidstra program in 2010.
 It was a perfect match for Anne, combining her abiding fascination with children and their education with her love of music.
 She served on the board of The Leading Note Foundation (now OrKidstra) as Chair of the Communications Committee, bringing her wisdom, compassion, generosity, and sense of humour.
 She is truly missed by her colleagues at OrKidstra.

-To learn more about how to donate to the Anne Taylor Summer Program or to learn more about Anne, please call the OrKidstra office at 613-859-3559 or email admin@OrKidstra.ca and speak with Carrie Olivo, Office Manager.
+To learn more about how to donate to the Anne Taylor Summer Program or to learn more about Anne, please call the OrKidstra office at 613-859-3559 or email admin@OrKidstra.ca and speak with Carrie Olivo, General Manager.